schultjw/03_Queue_Lab/README.md

 Currently have: grow backingArray numItems front backingArraySize

 #### 3. What is one question that confused you about this excercise, or one piece of advice you would share with students next semester?
 The constructor confused me.
-It took awhile for me to realize how to properly construct the Queue.
+It took awhile for me to realize how to properly construct the backingArray with new.
+One piece of advice that I would share with students next semester is to make sure all your variables are initialized in the constructor.

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?
+To write the same thing you would write class ArrayQueue : public Queue <T>, where the child class is ArrayQueue and the parent class is Queue.

 #### 5. What is the purpose of "templates" in C++?